Ludis-ET/Bank-Account/FoP I/flowchart.md

     H --> |True| I{logged_in_user >= 0}

+    I --> |True| J[/print 'to create an account you've to log out'/]

-    H --> |False| I1[/ print The maximum number of accounts has been reached.
-You can't create a new account now. /]
+    H --> |False| I1[/ print 'The maximum number of accounts has been reached.
+You can't create a new account now.' /]

     I1 --> D